kwabenasapong/openpldoc/manual/source/installation.rst

 be the administrator of the system to install OpenLP and will be asked for the administrator password several times through this process.

-First you will first need to add the OpenLP Personal Package Archive (PPA) to your system.
+First you will need to add the OpenLP Personal Package Archive (PPA) to your system.
 Go to :menuselection:`Edit --> Software Sources`

 .. image:: pics/1softwaresources.png